Zombies in West Yorkshire Travel Ad

 "With hundreds of hours of prime-time, award-winning TV behind them, Workhouse brings together some of the UK's most successful and in-demand composers.
 Coupled with an immense on-site pool of talent, including hit pop and dance producers, world-class musicians, programmers and orchestrators."

 Natasha Tonkin of Pandahorse has directed and animated this promotional video for Cycle Cities, for which I thoroughly enjoyed composing the music and creating sound design.
 Cycle Cities spans several cities across Europe and this was commissioned by the London Borough of Merton as a project partner to help promote the benefits of cycling rather than driving.
 They loved it so much they asked for two more 30 second animations, which will be online shortly.
 Follow on Twitter @CycleCitiesEU.

 I jumped at the chance to work with the Live Film Orchestra on this one.
 The idea of creating sound for the film without using the actual notes was a challenge, but one I was excited to take on and bring the film to life with all the "non-musical" sounds musicians make whilst playing.
 It presents a striking message - what would film be without music?

 Rob Ashbridge is a composer and sound designer working in the media industry, currently based in Melbourne.

-Recent work includes writing music for prime time television shows with Workhouse studios in London, including The Taste (Channel 4) and Bear Grylls: Escape From Hell (Discovery Channel), plus composing music and creating sound design for promo animations for Cycle Cities, a scheme known across several cities in Europe.
+Recent work includes writing music for prime time television shows with Workhouse studios in London, including The Taste (Channel 4) and Bear Grylls: Escape From Hell (Discovery Channel), sound and mixing for NSPCC advert, plus composing music and creating sound design for promo animations for Cycle Cities, a scheme known across several cities in Europe.
 Other projects include music for fashion store COS and sound design for the LFO.